KINGIAN NONVIOLENCE CONFLICT RECONCILIATION

-Come and join us in May for a transformational month exploring Dr. King's philosophy and methodology of nonviolence.
-This workshop has helped thousands of people in various social justice movements, prisons, schools, and other communities understand the depth of the philosophy of nonviolence and conflict reconciliation.
+Come and join us during July for a transformational month exploring Dr. King's philosophy and methodology of nonviolence.
+This workshop has helped thousands of people in various social justice movements, prisons, schools and other communities understand the depth of the philosophy of nonviolence and conflict reconciliation.

-If you are a faith leader preaching and leading for justice and peace, an organizer working for social change, an activist working to reduce violence in your community, a youth worker/organizer, or just someone who wants to learn how to resolve their personal conflicts better, this workshop is for you!
+If you are an organizer working for social change, an activist working to reduce violence in your community, a youth worker/organizer, or just someone who wants to learn how to resolve their personal conflicts better, this workshop is for you!
 If you have attended a 2-Hour Intro to Kingian Nonviolence at On Earth Peace or come to any of our events, this is a perfect next step to deepen your Kingian practice!

-Dates: The 16-hour training takes place over four days in a two-week period: May 4-5 (Thursday-Friday), May 11-12 (Thursday-Friday) Click here to find the start time in your time zone!
+Dates: The 16-hour training takes place over four days in a two-week period: July 22-23 (Saturday-Sunday), July 29-30 (Saturday-Sunday) Click here to find the start time in your time zone!

 - 4 Pillars of Kingian Nonviolence

 - 6 Principles (the will) how to view and transform conflict

 - 6 Steps (the skill) how to engage with conflict and organize a campaign

 - Definitions of violence

 - Types and levels of conflict, and how they escalate and de-escalate